Data lake: Examples

-An earlier data lake (Hadoop 1.0) had limited capabilities with its batch-oriented processing (Map Reduce) and was the only processing paradigm associated with it.
-Interacting with the data lake meant one had to have expertise in Java with map reduce and higher-level tools like Apache Pig, Apache Spark and Apache Hive (which by themselves were originally batch-oriented).
+Early data lakes, such as Hadoop 1.0, had limited capabilities because it only supported batch-oriented processing (Map Reduce).
+Interacting with it required expertise in Java, map reduce and higher-level tools like Apache Pig, Apache Spark and Apache Hive (which were also originally batch-oriented).

 Criticism

-Poorly-managed data lakes have been facetiously called data swamps.
+Poorly managed data lakes have been facetiously called data swamps.

 In June 2015, David Needle characterized "so-called data lakes" as "one of the more controversial ways to manage big data".
 PwC was also careful to note in their research that not all data lake initiatives are successful.
 They quote Sean Martin, CTO of Cambridge Semantics:

 They describe companies that build successful data lakes as gradually maturing their lake as they figure out which data and metadata are important to the organization.

-Another criticism is that the term "data lake" is not useful because it is used in so many different ways.
+Another criticism is that the term data lake is not useful because it is used in so many different ways.
 It may be used to refer to, for example: any tools or data management practices that are not data warehouses; a particular technology for implementation; a raw data reservoir; a hub for ETL offload; or a central hub for self-service analytics.

 While critiques of data lakes are warranted, in many cases they apply to other data projects as well.
-For example, the definition of “data warehouse” is also changeable, and not all data warehouse efforts have been successful.
+For example, the definition of data warehouse is also changeable, and not all data warehouse efforts have been successful.
 In response to various critiques, McKinsey noted that the data lake should be viewed as a service model for delivering business value within the enterprise, not a technology outcome.

-Extensions
+Data lakehouses

-Data lakehouse is a proposed hybrid approach of a data lake and a data warehouse, and attempts to solve some of the challenges with data lakes.
-It has been described as starting with a "data lake architecture [and attempting] to add data warehouse capabilities to it".
-According to Oracle, it combines the "flexible storage of unstructured data from a data lake and the management features and tools from data warehouses".
+Data lakehouses are a hybrid approach that can ingest a variety of raw data formats like a data lake, while also providing ACID transactions and enforced data quality like a data warehouse.